Welcome to PayPal!

 - Harass and/or threaten our employees, agents, or other users;

-- Abuse (as either a buyer or seller) of our online dispute resolution process and/or PayPal Purchase Protection.
+- Abuse of our online dispute resolution process and/or PayPal Purchase Protection and/or PayPal’s Seller Protection program.

 If we believe that you have engaged in any of these activities, we may take a number of actions to protect PayPal, its parent companies, subsidiaries and affiliates, other users and others at any time in our sole discretion.
 The actions we make take include, but are not limited to, the following: